stujampur/xpmgla.github.io/_posts/2016-04-08-building-a-basic-landing-page.md

 This guide shows you how to build a basic landing paging using GitHub and an HTML/CSS template of your choice.
 GitHub allows you to host unlimited project websites but only one personal website.
 This guide will show you how to create a static website, hosted via GitHub, using the terminal (command line).

-##### Why choose a static website?
+#### Why choose a static website?

-A static website is the simplest form of website you can create and are coded in HTML.
+A static website is the simplest form of website you can create.
+It is coded in HTML.
 The advantages of static websites lie in their simplicity.
 For relatively small sites, content management solutions (CMS) such as Wordpress are largely overkill and can require a fair amount of maintenance.
 A static website has the advantages of being:

 - simple
 - low maintenance
 - easy to develop
-- free to host (via GitHub, for example)!
+- free to host (via GitHub, for example)

 So, if you feel a static website is for you, then read on!